 The Scary Bits

 As the movie is aimed at the little ones (probably 8 year olds and under), there aren’t any very scary parts.
-There is a scene towards the end which might be considered frightening, when the trains are on a snowy mountain and might crash, but that is the only part really.
+There is a scene towards the end which might be considered frightening.
+This is when the trains are on a snowy mountain and might crash, but that is the only part really.

 Thomas & Friends’ “Big World!
 Big Adventures!TM The Movie” is certainly a child friendly movie that will entertain Thomas enthusiasts throughout.
-If a movie can keep a 2 year old entertained and still, then there must be something good about it and so it is well worth a trip out.
-At the time of writing, IMDb has the movie 6.7 out of 10, which feels a little mean to be honest, given that if you’re in the target market, you’ll enjoy it.
+If a movie can keep a 2 year old entertained and still, then there must be something good about it.
+At the time of writing, IMDb has the movie 6.7 out of 10, which feels a little mean to be honest.
+I feel that if you’re in the target market, you’ll enjoy it.

-Full Disclaimer: We were offered free entry for the purposes of this post, although no influence has been made to alter the content of the post.
+Full Disclaimer: We were offered free entry to Thomas & Friends for the purposes of this post.
+However, no influence has been made to alter the content of the post.

 To read more of my blog, please feel free to: